znsio/specmatic-documentation/documentation/contract_tests.md

 SpecmaticJUnitSupport is a dynamic JUnit5 test.
 It will read the contracts from specmatic.json, and run them.

 Since it is a JUnit5 test, you can run it in all the ways you are used to.
 If you run it in the IDE, you'll see the results in your IDEs GUI.
 If you run `mvn test`, Surefire will store the results of the contract tests in the JUnit xml output file alongside any other JUnit tests in your project.
 The same applies to `./gradlew test`.

-### JUnit Output From Command

-You can get the JUnit output from the Specmatic command using an extra parameter.

-`{{ site.spec_cmd }} --testBaseURL https://my-json-server.typicode.com --junitReportDir ./test-output`

-The command will create JUnit test xml output in the specified directory.

 ### Contracts In A Mono-Repo